datastorm-open/shinybatch/README.md

 ### Description of the launcher

 The launcher retrieves all the tasks in the directory and build a the table of their *run_info*.
-Based on this, it verifies that there are tasks with *status* **waiting**.
+Based on this, it verifies that there are tasks with *status* that allow a run, e.g. all but those in *ignore_status*.
 Then, if the maximum number of simultaneously running tasks is not reached, it launches new tasks according to their priority.

 The task with higher priority is defined as the one:

-- with *status* == **waiting**,
+- with *status* not in *ignore_status* (default is all but **waiting**),
 - which has the highest *priority*,
 - and then the oldest *date_init*.